onikahmed/Cipher-Care/CipherCare/README.md

 CipherCare: Electronic Medical Record System.

-Short Description: CipherCare is a Java-based application designed for efficient patient management.
+Description: CipherCare is a Java-based application designed for efficient patient management.
 It provides features for logging in, viewing patient details, adding patient reports, managing appointments, and more, making it a complete solution for clinics or small healthcare providers.